mahsa-lotfi92/finacompare-challenge/README.md

     python manage.py migrate

-11- To run feeder, place data csv file in the root of project and run this command at the root of project.
+11- To run feeder, place data csv files in the root of project and run this command at the root of project.

-    python manage.py read_data
+    python manage.py read_data csv_file_1 csv_file_2 ...

+if you do not provide any file name it reads data_example.csv by default.

 12- To run consumer, run the following command at the root of project.